ForSpareParts/ForSpareParts.github.io/_posts/2015-05-22-messaging-in-unity-pt-2.md

 message bus widely accessible, you create a single (very, very simple) point of contact that disparate pieces of code can use to **publish** and **subscribe to** events.
 I decided to knock together a naive message bus implementation of my own.
-And given my [caffeine-addled, sleep-deprived state] (http://ludumdare.com/compo/), it actually turned out pretty well.
+And given my [caffeine-addled, sleep-deprived state](http://ludumdare.com/compo/), it actually turned out pretty well.

 <!-- more -->